EdwinZ47/EdwinZ47.github.io/README.md

 Params:
-	User (string): Required, username of the person registerting Password (string): Required, creates password for the current user.
+	User (string): Required, username of the person registerting Password (string): Required, creates password for the current user

 Response: True for successful user registration or a 404 error if an user with the same username already exists.